DBinaghi/plugin-Stats/README.md

 - Reload of a page generates a new hit (no check).
 - IP can be hashed or not saved for privacy purpose.
 - Currently, screen size is not detected.
+- User-agent parsing is performed client-side and cached server-side; the cache is keyed on `MD5(user_agent)` so lookups are O(1) regardless of log size.
+- The UA cache table is created automatically on first page load after the plugin files are updated, even without a formal reinstall.
+- Accept-Language headers are aggregated by first preferred language only;
+  the ISO 639-1 code is resolved to its English name with the code in parentheses (e.g. `Italian (it)`); unknown codes are shown as-is.

 Warning